Summer camps for kids in Paris

 summer camps for kids in paris-the knowledge nuggets

-3. International / Bilingual School Camps in Paris
+3. International and Bilingual School Camps in Paris

 Several international schools in Paris open their doors during the summer holidays to all kids, regardless of whether they attend the school or not.
 These summer camps offer a range of cultural and educational activities during the French school holidays.
 They tend to be more expensive than courses organized by the City of Paris, with an average cost of around €500 per week.